 It’s a simple task, but will show you what other sites are using the same IP address as the potential SEO publisher in question.

-Links from different domains on the same IP address rarely look natural unless there is common branding among the sites.
+Guest posts and links from different domains on the same IP address rarely look natural unless there is common branding among the sites.

 Is the site indexed by Google?
 If so, how many pages are actually indexed by Google?